Everything you need to know if you suspect a wild bird may be infected with H5 bird flu.

 Details that will assist the response include:

-Numerous dead birds in a location, including small groups or clusters (five or more) of wild birds of any species could be a sign that H5 bird flu has infected local populations and should be reported.
+Numerous dead birds in one location could be a sign that H5 bird flu has infected local populations and should be reported.

-Individual dead birds, or fewer than five sick or dead wild birds, should be reported if they are seabirds, waterbirds, shorebirds or birds of prey.
+Individual dead birds should be reported if they are seabirds, waterbirds, shorebirds or birds of prey.

-In individual birds, warning signs that should be reported include:
+In individual birds, warning signs and symptoms that should be reported include:

 Jointly presented by the Biodiversity Council, Invasive Species Council, Australian Marine Conservation Society, Birdlife Australia and the Australian Land Conservation Alliance.